nbdc-datahub/hbcd-docs/docs/instruments/demo/visitinfo.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>Certain fields are expected to be the same between siblings, such as caregiver/maternal instruments that aren't child-specific (e.g. <a href="../../SED/demo-cg/">Adult Demographics</a>).
+<p>Certain fields are expected to be the same between siblings, such as caregiver/maternal instrument data that isn't child-specific (e.g. <a href="../../SED/demo-cg/">Adult Demographics</a>).
 For twins/triplets, all <a href="../../agevariables/" target="_blank">age variables</a> will also be the same, including those computed with a jittered DOB.</p>
-<p><strong>Currently, non-child-specific instrument data are only populated for the Main Child.</strong> Future release data will be updated to provide more complete information - see <a href="../../../changelog/pending/" target="_blank">Pending Updates</a> for details.
+<p><strong>Currently, non-child-specific instrument data are only populated for the Main Child.</strong> Future release data will be updated to provide more complete information - see <a href="../../../changelog/pending/#multiple-birth-participants" target="_blank">Pending Updates</a> for details.
 In the meantime, users will need to source blank <strong>Sibling</strong> data fields from the corresponding Main Child data for non-child-specific instrument tables.
 Please refer to the participant list mapping Main Child to Sibling IDs provided above - <a href="#postnatal-recruits-multiple-birth-participants">above</a>.</p>
 </div>

 ### Caregiver Types